 You will have the opportunity to attend electives and seminars organized by our faculty members.
 Enrolling in electives specific to your research, plus those that are complementary, will help give your studies a holistic and well-rounded perspective.

-The following electives are scheduled for the upcoming year:
+The following electives are scheduled for the present year:

 - Frontiers of Entrepreneurship – Christoph Zott